Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 # Tree Construction

 KT relies on two combined hash tree structures: log trees and prefix trees.
-This section describes the operation of both types of trees at a high-level and the way that they're combined.
+This section describes the operation of both at a high-level and the way that they're combined.
 More precise algorithms for computing the intermediate and root values of the trees will be given in a later section.
 <!-- TODO: Link later section -->

-All types of trees consist of *nodes* which have a byte string as their *value*.
+Both types of trees consist of *nodes* which have a byte string as their *value*.
 A node is either a *leaf* if it has no children, or a *parent* if it has either a *left child* or a *right child*.
 A node is the *root* of a tree if it has no parents, and an *intermediate* if it has both children and parents.
 Nodes are